luismiguelcasadodiaz/push_swap/README.md

 	sed 's,\($*\)\.o[ :]*,\1.o $@ : ,g' < $@.$$$$ > $@; \
     rm -f $@.$$$$
 ```
-Once the dependencies files (make rules) are properly formatted, they have to be included into `Makefile` with:
+Once the dependencies files (make rules) are properly formatted, they have to be included in `Makefile` with:

 ```make
 DEPE_PUSHS = $(addprefix $(OBJDIR), $(SRCS_PUSHS:.c=.d))
  -include $(DEPE_PUSHS)
  ```
 The [include directive](https://www.gnu.org/software/make/manual/make.html#Include) tells make to suspend reading the current makefile and read one or more other makefiles before continuing.
-Please notice leading  minus sign .If you want make to simply ignore a makefile which does not exist or cannot be remade,(that happens the first time) with no error message, use the -include directive instead of include,
+Please notice the leading  minus sign.
+If you want to simply ignore a makefile that does not exist or cannot be remade,(that happens the first time) with no error message, use the -include directive instead of include,

-With this knowledge, now i manage a more clever compilation process, where only REAL depended files are recompiled when something the file depends on has changed.
+With this knowledge, now I manage a more clever compilation process, where only REAL-dependent files are recompiled when something the file depends on has changed.

-Addtionally Eric taught me [vpath directive](https://www.gnu.org/software/make/manual/make.html#Selective-Search) .   `vpath %.a ./lib` hints make that files ending in `*.a` should be looked for in sach path.
+Additionally, Eric taught me [vpath directive](https://www.gnu.org/software/make/manual/make.html#Selective-Search) .   `vpath %.a ./lib` hints make that files ending in `*.a` should be looked for in the search path.

-Finally, with [Directory search for link libraries](https://www.gnu.org/software/make/manual/make.html#Libraries_002fSearch) i was able to relink my targets if the libraries they depend on changed.
+Finally, with [Directory search for link libraries](https://www.gnu.org/software/make/manual/make.html#Libraries_002fSearch) I was able to relink my targets if the libraries they depend on changed.

 ## library construnction.
-Joan Renaull Valls assited me with `ar`.
+Joan Renaull Valls assisted me with `ar`.

-I faced a problem with the library construction after touching only one file `*.c` , generated the `*.o` and replacing it into the `*.a`.
+I faced a problem with the library construction after touching only one file `*.c` , generating the `*.o` and replacing it with the `*.a`.

 ```make
 	ar rcs $(NAME) $?
 	mv $(NAME) $(LIBDIR)
 ```

-Joan teached me manually adding files to my `*.a` and observ that after moving the library to the lib dir, that did not exist any more in the Makefile folder, so the new library contained only the new object created after recompiling.
-That generated a symbols missing error upwards in the linking process.
+Joan taught me to manually add files to my `*.a` and observed that after moving the library to the lib dir, that did not exist anymore in the Makefile folder, so the new library contained only the new object created after recompiling.
+That generated symbols missing errors upwards in the linking process.

-thanks to Joan asitance my Makefile chenged to :
+thanks to Joan's assistance my Makefile changed to :

 ```make